Service Business Website Cost 2026: Real Pricing Breakdown

 Scenario D: $20,000 mid-tier agency

-The math is unforgiving: the boutique/custom tier ($3k–$8k) is the best ROI for almost every single-location service business.
+The math is unforgiving: the boutique tier is the right ROI for almost every single-location service business — and at $2,500 + $47/mo it's the most lopsided ROI math in the entire pricing landscape.

 Red flags to walk away from